We're a small school with a big spirit

 Our mission is to maintain a community that provides educational programs for children and adults that promote the growth of the whole person.
-New Learning Society's board of directors is a diverse group of college administrators, experts in multi-sensory learning, organizational strategists, educators, business consultants, engaged parents, and finance executives.
-These smart and committed volunteers provide overall leadership, strategic direction, and financial and legal stewardship for our school.
+New Learning Society's board of directors is a diverse group including educators, organizational strategists, engaged parents, and experienced investment professionals.
+These smart and committed volunteers provide overall support to leadership, strategic direction, and financial and legal stewardship for our school.

 Heidi Anderson brings the education context to the Board and is responsible for the educational program for Pacific Spirit School.
-As principal of PSS, she embodies the philosophy of the NLS and PSS and provides mentorship and support to the rest of the educational staff at PSS.
-Heidi was also a leading educator in Life Song School and began the Kindergarten/Grade One program when her son, Liam, entered Kindergarten in 1994.
+As co-principal of PSS, she embodies the philosophy of the NLS and PSS and provides mentorship and support to the rest of the educational staff at PSS.
+Heidi is a founding member of the Pacific Spirit School Leadership Team and was also a leading educator in Life Song School, having begun the Kindergarten/Grade One program when her son, Liam, entered Kindergarten in 1994.

 Derek Mah, as a father of 3 boys and 1 girl, is deeply committed to being the purveyor of good memories for his children.
 His role as a real estate investor and asset manager was preceded by past roles in equity research, corporate finance and strategic planning.
 Derek initially honed his strategic and analytical skill set through earning an HBA from the University of Western Ontario, followed by an MBA at the University of Chicago and a CFA (Chartered Financial Analyst) designation.
 Having grown up in Vancouver, Derek left the city for new experiences at age 19 and returned after 14 years to start a family.
 During his time away from Vancouver, he lived and experienced culturally rich cities such as Toronto, Chicago, New York and London and also had the good fortune to have worked with and learned from numerous amazing people, to have been a part of a successful start-up and to have experienced working on Wall Street.
 However, the most notable experience during that time was the opportunity to take 10 months off to travel the world (37 countries within 6 continents), with his wife Erin.
 These diverse sets of life experiences have not only played a large role in shaping who he is today, but also allow Derek to bring a truly unique perspective to the New Learning Society.